djpeacher/djpeacher.com/content/now.md

 - Immune by Philipp Dettmer
 - Dune by Frank Herbert
 - The Forest of Doom by Ian Livingstone
+- Candlekeep Mysteries by Wizards of the Coast
+- Return of the Lazy Dungeon Master by Sly Flourish

 ## Listening {{< twa ear-light-skin-tone >}}

 I love listening to podcasts!
-I have listed to **69 days** worth of podcasts since 2016 and I have saved **6.5 days** of my time by using the skip, variable speed, and trim silence features according to the app I use.
+I have listed to **70 days** worth of podcasts since 2016 and I have saved **6.75 days** of my time by using the skip, variable speed, and trim silence features according to the app I use.
 These are the podcasts I'm currently listening to:

 - Cortex
 - The Unmade Podcast
 - The Adventure Zone
+- Cast Party
 - Triforce!
 - The Daily